Authentic raw folk from the Medway delta.

-It was November 2012 and the Loins were back with their final album ‘…Here On Earth’, now officially a 4 piece with the addition of John Forrester on double bass & Bouzouki.
+The Loins were back with their final album ‘…Here On Earth’, then officially a four piece with the addition of John Forrester on double bass & Bouzouki.
 This followed on nicely from their eleventh album, which came out in January 2011, proving that genius is nothing more than gritted teeth and enduring patience.
 ‘STUFF’ (Damgood365CD) is the 11th offering of bare-knuckle folk from the Medway Delta.
-Their song writing is steeped in the British & European traditions of Punk, Folk, Music Hall, Character, Chorus, Cabaret, Melodrama & Buffoonery.
+Their songwriting is steeped in the British & European traditions of Punk, Folk, Music Hall, Character, Chorus, Cabaret, Melodrama & Buffoonery.
 Ever enduring outsiders, it’s likely they are now the world’s longest serving, truly amateur, original musical group.
 They’re certainly the fucking best.

 Now the history lesson…Chris Broderick & Chris (Arfur) Allen started The Loins as a raw, stripped down acoustic duo in 1990 and soon had Medway legend Billy Childish in their corner.
 He recorded their first two albums live in his bathroom onto a mono Revox tape machine and released them on his Hangman label.
 These savage rarities are now swapping hands for big dollars on EBay and are often quoted as major influences by young purveyors of punk/folk.